Dancing With The Stars

 Each year, one out of every three adults over the age of 65 will fall, according to the CDC.
 One thing that could help?
 Strapping on your dancing shoes.

-A recent research review found that dancing, as well as carrying objects while walking, can help to improve balance and ultimately reduce dangerous falls, the Huffington Post reported
+A recent research review found that dancing, as well as carrying objects while walking, can help to improve balance and ultimately reduce dangerous falls, the Huffington Post reported when the findings were first released.

-"It is well worth the elderly putting their favorite music on at home and having a little jig," study researcher Tracey Howe, of Glasgow Caledonian University,
+"It is well worth the elderly putting their favorite music on at home and having a little jig," study researcher Tracey Howe, of Glasgow Caledonian University, told The Telegraph.

 8. You Don't Need Any Equipment